Our research is conducted in three centers in Finland (Helsinki, Vaasa and Jakobstad) and in Malmö, Sweden.

 Elias Mattila, medical student, Research Assistant

-Botnia-study has facilities in Vaasa city center.
+Botnia-center in Vaasa is located at the premises of Vaasa municipal diabetes clinic.
 Botnia-study has a close collaboration with Vaasa Central Hospital and Vaasa Health Center.

 Kaj Lahti, MD., Specialist in internal medicine